The Art of Unburdening

 She earned her master’s in Expressive Therapies from Lesley University and has since founded both Heal with heART, her private counseling practice, and MyCanvas, a mobile art therapy initiative for at-risk youth.
 LeeAnn currently supervises new art therapists and consults with the Healing Arts Project Inc. (HAPI), providing workshops for adults in recovery.
 She divides her time between Nashville, TN and East Lothian, Scotland.

-Julie Sumner is a writer who has worked as a critical care nurse, liver transplant coordinator, and massage therapist.
+Julie Sumner (poetry workshop) is a writer who has worked as a critical care nurse, liver transplant coordinator, and massage therapist.
 She now teaches creative writing, focusing on reading poetry and writing as ways to develop resilience, particularly for healthcare workers and people with chronic illnesses.
 Her poems appear in many literary magazines and anthologies.
 In 2023, her collection Meridian was selected by poet Jane Hirshfield for publication by Wildhouse Publishing.

 This project made possible by